 No matter which type of recording you prefer, both hold a place in music history and the progression of recording technology – and how we consume music.
 We all love listening to music (otherwise you wouldn’t be here) and without the first recording methods, we wouldn’t have the later ones.

-As you’re now aware, the difference of digital vs. analog audio boils down to the 3 main aspects we listed in the intro.
+As you’re now aware, the difference between digital vs analog audio boils down to the 3 main aspects we listed in the intro.
 Here they are one more time to help it sink in: how it’s recorded, how it’s stored, and ultimately, how it will sound.

 If you have anything to add or just want to leave any other type of comment, you can also chime in below.